 And to these partners at a 2:1 ratio:

 - Singapore Airlines

 Having the ability to transfer miles to airlines gives you options when it comes to finding great deals.
 For example, it costs 55,000 Aeroplan miles (82,500 Spark miles) to book a one-way business-class flight to Europe Zone 1 (Germany, U.K., France and more).

 If you used those 82,500 Spark miles to erase a travel expense, they would be worth $825, but that same business-class flight could easily cost $2,500+ out of pocket.
 It’s easy to see how the ability to transfer your miles can really power up your travel.

 I frequently rent cars and I make sure to always pay with a credit card that comes with primary rental car insurance.
 That saves me the $15+ per day the rental company normally charges for the same coverage.

-The Capital One Spark Miles card provides primary car rental coverage for theft and damage to your rental car if it’s rented primarily for business purposes.
+The Capital One Spark Miles card provides primary car rental coverage, up to the cash value of the vehicle, for theft and damage to your rental car if it’s rented primarily for business purposes.
 For personal rentals the coverage is secondary.

 Keeping track of employee spending is free and easy with the Capital One Spark Miles card because you can get employees their own cards at no extra cost.

 You can easily download purchase records and quarterly or yearly summaries and spreadsheets in formats compatible with Quicken, QuickBooks, and Excel.

 Once you enroll your card in the Visa SavingsEdge program you’ll automatically save up to 15% at select merchants.